It is unlawful to do any of the following:

-The following additional restrictions apply to bear sanctuaries:
+The following additional restrictions apply to designated bear management areas:

 - Dogs may not be used to pursue bear, except during permit hunts that allow hunting bear with dogs.

-- It is unlawful to take feral swine on designated bear sanctuaries except during the deer archery season, deer blackpowder season, deer gun season and any small game season using only weapons and manner of take prescribed for that hunting season.
+- It is unlawful to take feral swine on designated bear management areas except during the deer archery season, deer blackpowder season, deer gun season and any small game season using only weapons and manner of take prescribed for that hunting season.

 - Dogs may not be used to take feral swine.

-- Dogs shall not be trained or allowed to run unleashed between March 1 and the Monday on or nearest Oct 15 on designated bear sanctuaries located in and west of the counties and parts of counties in Alamance County south of I-85, Orange County south of I-85, Chatham County, Lee County, Wake County south of NC 98; and in and west of Rockingham, Guilford, Randolph, and Montgomery Counties and that part of Anson County west of NC 742.
+- Dogs shall not be trained or allowed to run unleashed between March 1 and the Monday on or nearest October 15 on designated bear management areas located in and west of the counties and parts of counties in Alamance County south of I-85, Orange County south of I-85, Chatham County, Lee County, Wake County south of N.C.
+98; and in and west of Rockingham, Guilford, Randolph, and Montgomery Counties and that part of Anson County west of N.C.
+742.